mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Onboarding/Onboarding.md

 ### Create Job Immediately
 That’s straight forward action - the Job will be executed right away after clicking the ‘Create Job’ button.
 The form will be shut down and you will see the window confirming creating New Job with its ID number and two buttons:
-‘Go back to the Workflow/List’ - reopens the Workflow/List view (depends on which view you started creating Job with - Workflow or List);
+‘Go back to the Test Plan/List’ - reopens the Test Plan/List view (depends on which view you started creating Job with - Test Plan or List);
 ‘Go to the Jobs Details’ - takes you back to the Job detail view.
 ### Create Trigger
 Selecting this option gives you more alternatives regarding the scheduling and repeating Job in defined periods of time - in other words, you create the Trigger.
 The Job won’t be executed right away.